BBP's complete biographical history

 Even in his home town San Francisco, few people are aware that the quietly spoken Englishman, Pete Miller, whose recording studio has serviced hundreds of bands since opening its doors in 1977, is in fact, Big Boy Pete.
 The enigmatic psychedelic legend from the sixties.

-Pete's sixties recordings have been re-released in England by the Tenth Planet and Raucous Records labels.
-They are now available in the US courtesy of Gear Fab Records, Bacchus Archives (a subsidiary of Dionysus Records), 3 Acre Floor Records, Double Crown Records, and now, the April 2006 release of "The Perennial Enigma" on Angel Air Records.
+Pete's sixties recordings have been re-released in England by the Tenth Planet, Angel Air, and Raucous Records labels.
+They are now available in the US courtesy of Gear Fab Records, Bacchus Archives, 3 Acre Floor Records and Double Crown Records.

 But wait!
 There's yet another interesting facet of Pete's career.
-Probably not a single student of the Audio Institute of America (and there have been thousands in over 100 countries around the world), realise that Big Boy Pete is the Founder and President of this State-licensed educational school for recording engineers.
+Probably not a single student of the Audio Institute of America (and there have been thousands in over 150 countries around the world) realise that Big Boy Pete is the Founder and President of this State-licensed educational school for recording engineers and music producers.

 © copyright 1999 Pete Miller